william-rittmeyer/plata-v1.0/README.md

 ## Plata Ethereum Blockchain DApp

-Click this link to access deployed application:
+Click this link to access deployed application (note this application does not work on safari):

 https://witt-designs.github.io/plata_ethereum_blockchain/